 - Animals must come from zones in which no infectious/contagious illnesses were present, during a specific period of time prior to shipment.
-Ecuador follows World Organization for Animal Health (OIE) standards. - Animals must be immunized (following AGROCALIDAD mandated vaccinations). - Laboratory test/exam results indicating a negative presence of infectious/contagious diseases. - Animals should be treated for parasites, as well as should be in good physical condition without clinic symptoms of infectious/contagious diseases.
+Ecuador follows World Organization for Animal Health (OIE) standards. - Animals must be immunized (following AGROCALIDAD mandated vaccinations). - Laboratory test/exam results indicating a negative presence of infectious/contagious diseases. - Animals should be treated for parasites and be in good physical condition without clinical symptoms of infectious/contagious diseases.